Porsche 911 Sally Special: charity auction

 Dr. Sebastian Rudolph, Vice President Communications, Sustainability and Policy at Porsche AG, comments: “Vehicles need a face and a story.
 And Pixar’s ‘Cars’ animation managed to do that impressively: it brought the cars to life on the big screen.”

 Rudolph explains: “The story is about values like friendship, love and mutual support – and through it all, a Porsche: ‘Sally Carrera’.
 Together with Pixar, we brought Sally’s spirit to life in an unusual way, not on screen, but off.
-With this unique 911 regularized for street use, the ‘Sally Special’, which will be auctioned for charity, we want to help people who urgently need support, in line with the spirit of the character in the film.”
+With this exclusive 911 regularized for street use, the ‘Sally Special’, which will be auctioned for charity, we want to help people who need urgent support, in line with the spirit of the character of the film.”

 Pixar assigned Jay Ward, Franchise Creative Director at Pixar Animation Studios and Bob Pauley, the Production Designer, to the job, while Porsche with Sonderwunsch’s team at Porsche Exclusive Manufaktur in Stuttgart and Porsche designers in Weissach.